 Clockwork Orange?
-Why Russian Ski Slopes Are Being Blanketed In The Unearthly Color
+Why Russian Ski Slopes Are Being Blanketed In The Strange Color

 It turns out these two phenomena have the same cause: strong winds in North Africa that are stirring sand from the Sahara and blowing it northeast across the Mediterranean.

 In Sochi, the site of the 2014 Winter Olympics, the sand is mixing right into the snow or landing on top of it.
-The BBC reports people complaining of sand in their mouths.
+The BBC reports people complaining of sand in their mouth.

 Sahara or Siberia?
 Orange snow has been reported in eastern Europe and Russia.
 Saharan storms brought sand and dust across the Mediterranean, which mixed with the snow.
 This also turned skies an eerie shade of red across Cyprus pic.twitter.com/9LRrQCyC4S— Met Office (@metoffice) March 26, 2018

-Becky Mitchell, a meteorologist at the U.K.'s Met Office, tells NPR that the Saharan sand is so far afield, in part, because the jet stream has shifted further south than it often is, and because northern Africa is seeing a lot of thunderstorms at the moment.
+Becky Mitchell, a meteorologist at the U.K.'s Met Office, tells NPR that the Saharan sand is so far afield, in part, because the jet stream has shifted farther south than it often is and because northern Africa is seeing a lot of thunderstorms at the moment.

-While such happenings aren't common, she said they're also not especially rare.
+While such happenings aren't common, Mitchell said they're also not especially rare.
 Indeed, the powerful storm Ophelia turned the skies over London a similar eerie shade of orange last year.

 But ... orange snow?